LovelaceAcademy/Learn/_posts/2021-06-10-keys-and-addresses.markdown

 📝 _Following the principles of [public key/asymmetric cryptography](https://www.blockchain-council.org/blockchain/how-does-blockchain-use-public-key-cryptography/), the terms **keys** and **key pairs** can be used interchangeably for the rest of this guide.
 In particular Cardano uses [Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) key pairs consisting of a private signing key and a public verification key._

-Address keys are used to derive addresses, which are destinations of values from transaction outputs.
+Address keys are used to derive addresses, which are destinations for values from transaction outputs.
 This strict association means the only way to _unlock_ the ability to spend/withdraw values at these addresses is through a signature provided by the private signing key.
 This simple premise safeguards all the values from theft or confiscation.

 Another powerful feature arises from the fact that these cryptographic entities can be created without connecting to or interacting with the network.
 The de-coupling of these entities from the network